 Here’s an example:

-If you have $1000 account, this means you cannot lose more than $10 on each trade.
+If you are starting to swing trade with 1000 dollars account, this means you cannot lose more than $10 on each trade.

 Because 1% of $1000 = $10